Assassin in the Limelight

-Assassin in the Limelight is a Big Finish Productions audio drama based on the long-running British science fiction television series Doctor Who.
+Assassin in the Limelight is a 2008 Big Finish Productions audio drama based on the long-running British science fiction television series Doctor Who.
+The episode stars Colin Baker as The Doctor.
+Featured guests include Lysette Anthony.

 Plot

 Ford's Theatre, April 14, 1865.
 The fate of the assassination of Abraham Lincoln hangs in the balance, as a result of the meddling of Doctor Robert Knox.